yuki-koyama/mathtoolbox/docs/classical-mds.md

 # classical-mds

 Classical multi-dimensional scaling (MDS) for dimensionality reduction and low-dimensional embedding.
+This is also useful for visualizing the similarities of individual items in a 2-dimensional scattered plot.

 ## Header